NiranjanNlc/ArticleRedaer/README.md

 # ArticleRedaer
-Utilized the web view to reead important article on leaderships
+Utilized the web view to read important article on leaderships